Cristian Garín: 2013: First pro win

-2014
+2014-2015: Top 300

-In his first year as a professional, he received a wild card for 2014 Royal Guard Open, ATP 250 tournament in his home country, Chile.
-He couldn't repeat previous year second round, losing in his first match against Chardy in straight sets.
-The next week, he won a qualifier spot at main draw of 2014 Copa Claro, another ATP 250 event.
+In his first year as a professional, he received a wildcard for 2014 Royal Guard Open, an ATP 250 tournament in his home country, Chile.
+He couldn't repeat previous year second round, losing in his first match against Jeremy Chardy in straight sets.
+The following week, he won a qualifier spot at main draw of 2014 Copa Claro, another ATP 250 event.
 After these stints in ATP Tour, he spent most of the year between Challengers and Futures, winning four of the latter.
-He ended the year as world No. 252.
+He ended the 2014 season as world No. 252.

-In January, he played for Chile in 2014 Davis Cup Americas Zone Group II, losing his singles match and doubles match.
+In January 2015, he played for Chile in 2014 Davis Cup Americas Zone Group II, losing his singles match and doubles match.
 Chile lost against Barbados 3–2.
 Later, in march, he won two singles matches against the Paraguayan team.

-2015

-Garín did not reach any main draws of professional tournaments this year, having as year best results semifinals of challenger tournaments.
+In 2015, Garín did not reach any main draws of professional tournaments, having as year best results semifinals of challenger tournaments.
 In January, he played for Chile in 2015 Davis Cup Americas Zone Group II, winning his singles match against Perú, series that Chile won 5–0.
 In July, he won two singles matches against Mexico, series that Chile also won 5–0.
-In September, Garín with Hans Podlipnik won the doubles match against Venezuela, series that Chile won 5–0 too, and achieved the promotion for Group I. Garín ended the year as World No. 321.
+In September, Garín with Hans Podlipnik won the doubles match against Venezuela, series that Chile won 5–0 too, and achieved the promotion for Group I.

+Garín ended the 2015 season as world No. 321.